paylivre/api-node-generate-url-json-gateway/README.md

 # Expected Body Json:

-- <h3>URL OPTIONAL PARAMS:</h3> The following optional values must not be passed with empty values, when valid values are not passed, they must not be sent in the properties.
+- <h3>URL OPTIONAL PARAMS:</h3>
+  The following optional values must not be passed with empty values, when valid values are not passed they must not be sent in url properties.

   - <b>email</b> (A valid email must be given or not send parameter)